-3 projects in the past 10 years 2 0 to 2 projects in the past 10 years 1 1 Methodology: The methodology presented by bidders is evaluated according to the 35 following criteria: a) Detailed method statement is given for each task in the study. b) Expected challenges associated with tasks are highlighted. c) Critical aspects of tasks are emphasised. d) Legislations to be complied with are stipulated; and e) Detailed work programme for the study is provided.]
-All 5 criteria are adequately addressed in Technical Proposal 5 4 criteria are adequately addressed in Technical Proposal 4 3 criteria are adequately addressed in Technical Proposal 3 1 to 2 criteria are adequately addressed in Technical Proposal 2 No criteria are addressed in Technical Proposal 1 Team Capability: Study Leader 10 The Study Leader needs to comply with the following criteria: a) Must be a holder of BSc Honours Environmental Science or related field and be registered with both EAPASA and SACNASP.
-Proof of qualifications and professional registration 1 must be attached. b) Should have at least 10 years' experience in environmental impact assessment conducted on water resource development projects or water services projects or similar projects.
+FUNCTIONALITY / TECHNICAL CRITERIA POINTS VALUE WEIGHTING POINTS AWARDED 1 to 2 criteria are adequately addressed in Technical Proposal 2 No criteria are addressed in Technical Proposal 1 Team Capability: Study Leader (the EAP) The Study Leader must comply with the following criteria: a) Must be a holder of BSc Honours Environmental Science or related field and be registered with EAPASA.
+SACNASP registration is added advantage.
+Proof of qualifications (copies) and professional registration (copies) must be attached. b) Should have at least 10 years' experience in environmental impact assessment conducted on water resource development projects or water services projects or similar projects.
 Study leader's CV must be attached. c) Should have experience in project management gained in the past 10 years or more.
-Study leader's CV must be attached; and 1 d) Should have been a study leader on one or more large EIA , studies with a contract value of at least R3 million.
-Study leader's CV showing the scope of projects undertaken, cost of projects and key elements of the projects must be attached together with proof of qualifications (copies) and professional registration (copies).
-Exceeds the above 4 criteria 5 Satisfies all 4 criteria 4 Satisfies only 3 criteria 3 Satisfies only 2 criteria 2 Satisfies 1 criterion or less 1
+Study leader's CV must be attached; and d) Should have been a study leader on one or more large EIA studies with a contract value of at least R3 million.
+Study leader's CV must be attached showing the scope of projects undertaken, contract value and key elements of the projects together with proof of qualifications (copies) and professional registration (copies).
+10 Exceeds the above 4 criteria 5 Satisfies all 4 criteria 4 Satisfies only 3 criteria 3 Satisfies only 2 criteria 2 Satisfies 0 or 1 criterion 1 Team Capability: Task Leaders and Specialists a) Task leaders and specialists should have a minimum of 8 years' experience in environmental impact assessment conducted on water resource development projects, water services projects or similar projects.
+CVs of task leaders and specialists must be attached. b) Task leaders and specialists should have a minimum qualification of the degree specified in Table 6.2, Section 6.6 on page 21.
+Proof of qualifications (copies) must be attached. c) Task leaders and specialists should be registered with a relevant professional body specified in Table 6.2.
+Proof of professional registration (copies) must be attached; and d) An organogram of the project team should be provided showing 20 positions and roles in the study.
+Exceeds the above 4 criteria 5